 Finally, this is the piece that joins the dots together.
 Business culture is changing and the expectations of new employees and our major consumers are dictating different terms – we now have a language of Purpose.

 Responding to the societal pressures, the increased level of data, reporting pressures and investor requirements will necessitate a different response from organisations.
 And that culture needs to extend beyond the four walls of the sustainability team, into business and towards supplier management and sales programmes.

 This is a long journey, that connects together forward risks, social benefits and environmental impacts, a develops a long-term strategy.
 Ultimately it will mainstream your role, but a concept we need to grapple with is, will it make it redundant?
 In time, perhaps some day-to-day operational parts.
 But there will always a need for strategic thinking and forward planning.

 Acclaro Advisory wishes you a belated Happy New Year, and we hope to see you at many an event to discuss the direction you are taking for a sustainable future.

 Good luck with putting your priorities as a Sustainability Manager into action.

 What are you talking about?

+So what is Consumption -Based GHG Reporting?
 ‘Consumption-based’ carbon accounting, as the name suggests, calculates carbon footprints based on your consumption of goods and services.
 It is based on input-output analysis, a robust method of modelling economies.
 It maps nationally published data on the flow of money, into, around and out of a country via industry sectors.
 Originally used to study economics, it can be adapted to environmental needs by assigning ‘environmental burdens’ such as kilograms of carbon emissions to each industry.
 This gives you a value for kilograms of carbon emitted per pound sterling (or any other currency) spent in any industry or on any product.
 This can be combined to describe whole companies.